-All Trustees give their time voluntarily and receive no benefits nor are any expenses reimbursed from the Charity.
+All Trustees give their time voluntarily and receive no compensation nor are any expenses reimbursed from the Charity.

 The Trustees are responsible for strategic decisions in the areas of provision of education, growth and financial targets.
-The final decision rests with the Trustees on all such matters but always in full consultation with the charity's operations officier.
-All operational decisions are the responsibility of the operations officer who will, where appropriate, delegate to staff (administration, managers and teachers) to achieve the aims of these activities and report to the Trustees accordingly.
+The final decision rests with the Trustees on all such matters but always in full consultation with the charity's coordination officer.
+All operational decisions are the responsibility of the coordination officer who will, where appropriate, delegate to staff (administration, managers and teachers) to achieve the aims of these activities and report to the Trustees accordingly.

-The Charity's Administration Office is located in London (Parkway House, Sheen Lane, London, SW14 8LS).
+The Charity's Administration Office is located in Parkway House, Suite 106, Sheen Lane, London, SW14 8LS.